wp-plugins/m-vslider/readme.txt

 = 1.1.3 =
 Fourth upgrade<br />
 1. Unlimited images now for a slider.
 Default number of images for a slider is '5', you can add as many as you want by pressing 'Add Another Image' button.

+= 1.1.4 =
+Same code as 1.1.3, had to make a copy because of wrong version showing on plugin page.

 == Upgrade Notice ==